darrenldl/oali/README.md

 - Optional `linux-hardened` kernel installation

-You may pick any combination of above choices and Oali will adjust the parameters accordingly
+You may pick any combination of above choices and Oali will take the appropriate actions accordingly

 Overall Oali aims to be snappy, minimal, smart, and hassle free.
 See **Specifics** section below for more information.

-## On the topic of "installer"
-I am aware that installers are not supported by the Arch community in any form, and also calling Oali an "Arch installer" is arguable as it's very opinionated

-The original intention was defintely for personal use than general use, but it's published here just in case it's useful to someone else as well who largely wants a similar setup, or willing to customise via forking

 ## TODO